How to Remove Devices from Wi-Fi Router? – Overview

 Change the Wi-Fi Passcode

-This will coercively detach all gadgets from your Wi-Fi network, including yours.
+This will forcibly disconnect all devices from your Wi-Fi network, including your own.
 You’ll need to rejoin the Wi-Fi by entering the new passcode on all your gadgets.

-Let’s face it: If you have many gadgets, reconnecting them all to the network will be a hassle.
-On the other hand, this is the only foolproof technique on how to remove devices from the Wi-Fi router.
+Admittedly, reconnecting numerous devices after changing your Wi-Fi password can be cumbersome.
+On the other hand, this is the only foolproof technique to remove devices from the Wi-Fi router.

 Anyone without the new passcode can’t connect to the Wi-Fi.